wchiquito/jj-for-everyone.github.io/src/rebase.md

 | **merge** | Preserves the history exactly as it happened. | Can result in a tangled, hard-to-read history. |
 | **rebase** | Results in an easy-to-read, linear history. | Lies about the order in which things happened. |

-Once you have determined the correct opinion about which one is better, please let everybody on the internet know about your important discovery!
+Once you have determined the correct opinion regarding which one is better, please let everybody on the internet know about your important discovery!